-The main objective of our investment policy is to maximize our after-tax investment income with a minimum of risk given the current financial market.
+The main objective of our investment policy is to maximize our after-tax investment income with a reasonable level of risk given the current financial market.
 Our excess cash is invested primarily in money market accounts and available-for-sale investments.

-At December 31, 2014, we had \$142,634 of available-for-sale investments, which are carried at fair value.
+At December 31, 2015, we had \$173,246,000 of available-for-sale investments, which are carried at fair value.
 Changes in the general interest rate environment affect the returns available on new fixed-maturity investments.
 While a rising interest rate environment enhances the returns available on new investments, it reduces the market value of existing fixed-maturity investments and thus the availability of gains on disposition.
 A decline in interest rates reduces the returns available on new fixed-maturity investments but increases the market value of existing fixed-maturity investments, creating the opportunity for realized investment gains on disposition.

-With the exception of large national and regional banks, it is our current practice not to maintain cash deposits of more than an aggregate of \$5,500 in any one bank at any time.
-From time to time, we may have in excess of \$5,500 of cash available for investment and on deposit at a single national brokerage firm.
+With the exception of large national banks, it is our current policy not to maintain cash deposits of more than an aggregate of \$10,000,000 in any one bank at any time.
+From time to time, we may have in excess of \$10,000,000 of cash designated for investment and on deposit at a single national brokerage firm.
 In the future, we may alter our investment policy as to investments in federal, state and municipal obligations, preferred and common equity securities and real estate mortgages, as permitted by applicable law, including insurance regulations.